-LED button states Meaning Furnace status Light is ON The thermostat calls for heat and heat is available in the combustion chamber.
+Led button states Meaning Furnace status Light is ON The thermostat calls for heat and heat is available in the combustion chamber.
 Maximum energy: The furnace goes to maximum burn rate and attempts to provide maximum heat while maintaining clean and efficient combustion.
 Fan blows at normal speed.
 Light is OFF The furnace is cold.
-(Furnace is cold (Does not take thermostat status into consideration) Low energy: The furnace is cold and needs to be relit with paper and kindling to provide heat.
+(Does not consider the state of the thermostat).
+Low energy: The furnace is cold and needs to be relit with paper and kindling to provide heat.
 Light blinking slowly (1.5 second per blink) The thermostat does not call for heat and there is heat available in the combustion chamber.
-Energy saving: The furnace switches to minimum comustion and distributes as little heat as possible through the distribution air ducts to save wood while maintaining clean and efficient combustion.
+Energy saving: The furnace burns to a minimum combustion and distributes as little heat as possible through the distribution air ducts to save wood while maintaining clean and efficient combustion.
 The fan cycles to remove excess heat.
 Light blinking quickly (5 blinks per second): The furnace has reached its maximum temperature.
-Thermal protection: The furnace control system reduces the supply of combustion air to a minimum.
-If combustion chambermaximum combustion chamber temperature is reached, fan will blow at normal speed.
-If maximum plenum temperature is reached, fan will blow at maximum speed.
+Thermal protection: The furnace control system reduces to minimum the supply of combustion air.
+If combustion chamber maximum temperature is reached, fan will blow at normal speed.
+If plenum maximum temperature is reached, fan will blow at maximum speed.
 DO NOT ADD WOOD!

-14.3 HOW TO LIGHT AND RELOAD THE FURNACE
+16.3 HOW TO LIGHT AND RELOAD THE FURNACE